|

 Subscriber Line (DSL), to more advanced technologies like fiber-optic systems.

-FCC recognizes these advantages and has been encouraging service providers to
+greater reliability.
+The FCC recognizes these advantages and has been encouraging service

 FCC's Role in Technology Transitions